Dom-Mitchell/BlackJackCS/README.md

 Player's Choices:
 * Player has two choices they can either **hit** or **stand** depending on hand total
-* If player has < 21 – player can hit or stand o
+* If player has < 21, then player can hit or stand
-* If player has = 21 – player wins unless dealer ties.
+* If player has = 21, then player wins unless dealer ties.
 * All ties, dealer wins
-* If player has > 21 – player BUST, and dealer wins
+* If player has > 21, then player busts, and dealer wins

 Gameplay:
-When player stands or bust the dealer will reveal its hand
+* When player stands or bust the dealer will reveal its hand

 Dealer should be given option to hit, depending on hand total o If dealer has < 17 – dealer can hit o If dealer has = 17 - 21 – dealer wins, unless dealer ties.
 All ties, dealer wins o If dealer has > 21 – dealer BUST, and player wins